Applying for a long-stay Caribbean visa in the United States

 Applying for a visa in this country or region

-Visa applications for Schengen and Caribbean visa can be submitted at the Dutch visa application centers (VAC) of VFS Global.
+Visa applications can be submitted at the Dutch visa application centers (VAC) of VFS Global.
 All applications will be sent to and assessed by the Regional Support Office (RSO) of the Dutch ministry of Foreign Affairs in Washington, DC.

 Check the required documents and book an appointment online via the website of VFS Global.

-Once you have submitted you application, you can return to your home town with your passport and send you passport back to the consulate general as soon as possible.
-The consulate general will need the passport to process your visa application.
+Once you have submitted your application, you can return to your home town with your passport and send your passport back to the VAC in Miami as soon as possible.
+The visa application center in Miami will need the passport to process your visa application.